Antony Jordan

-Antony T. Jordan (born December 19, 1974) is a retired professional American football player who played linebacker for the Indianapolis Colts and Atlanta Falcons.
+Antony T. Jordan (born December 19, 1974) is an American former professional football player who played linebacker for the Indianapolis Colts and Atlanta Falcons.
 He was also a member of the Tampa Bay Buccaneers.
+He was selected in the fifth round of the 1998 NFL draft.

 Jordan played prep football at Washington Township High School in Washington Township, Gloucester County, New Jersey.